 On the surface, the concept of medication reconciliation seems quite simple.
 It can be defined as “…the process of creating an accurate list of medications a patient is taking” and involves answering three straightforward questions: “What medications are my patient taking?”, “When are they taking them?”, and “How strong is their dose?”

-This seemingly simple process serves a critical role in ensuring patient safety and preventing harm from medications or adverse drug events (ADEs), and has been included as one of the Joint Commission’s National Patient Safety Goals since 2005.
+This seemingly simple process serves a critical role in ensuring patient safety and preventing harm from medications or adverse drug events (ADEs).
+In fact, medication reconciliation has been included as one of the Joint Commission’s National Patient Safety Goals since 2005.

 Medication reconciliation has proven to have a decidedly positive impact on patient outcomes.
-In a report issued by the Agency for Healthcare Research and Quality, several studies are referenced highlighting medication reconciliation’s potential to reduce ADEs.
+In a report issued by the Agency for Healthcare Research and Quality (AHRQ), several studies are referenced highlighting medication reconciliation’s potential to reduce ADEs.
 One such study that examined medication reconciliation improvement efforts rolled out over a seven-month period showed that these efforts successfully decreased the rate of medication errors by 70% and ADEs by more than 15%.
+Effective medication reconciliation and medication management are foundations for reducing readmissions, cutting unnecessary medical costs, increasing patient safety, and supporting the greater achievement of health goals.

 1. Patients are often unreliable sources of information regarding their own medications